Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 same items or services under original Medicare Part A or Part B. The amount payable to Provider shall not include any bonus payment or settlement amount paid to Provider by CMS outside of the Medicare per claim payment process, unless otherwise set forth in the Medicare Advantage reimbursement terms of this Agreement.
-Unless a notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.
+Unless remmnras notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act of Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.
-HEE shall not compensate Provider for the bad debts of its Medicare Advantage members.
-= and Provider shall consider Medicare interim amounts, including but not limited to, indirect medical lucation, disproportionate share, outliers, per diems, percent of charge, and all-inclusive rates, as final and a shall not adjust Provider's compensation through a settlement, even if Medicare adjusts its compensation to Provider based on a settlement.
+HE shal! not compensate Provider for the bad debts of its Medicare Advantage members. a and Provider shall consider Medicare interim amounts, including but not limited to, indirect medical education, disproportionate share, outliers, per diems, percent of charge, and all-inclusive rates, as final and eran shall not adjust Provider's compensation through a settlement, even if Medicare adjusts its compensation to Provider based on a settlement.
-HEE shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available in Amerigroup's systems at the time = processes the Provider's Claim. esicrar shall not retroactively adjust Provider's compensation for previously processed Claims to reconcile any difference with the payment system logic and data being used by Medicare on the same processing date for the same date of service.
-In addition, |; shall not retroactively adjust Provider's compensation for previously processed claims to reflect Medicare's retroactive updates or changes to payment system logic and data.
+HEE shall compensate Provider using the relevant payment system logic and data (for example: calculations, payment groupings, or federal and provider-specific factors) that are available in Amerigroup's systems at the time ——_ processes the Provider's Claim.
+Le ncaa shall not retroactively adjust Provider's compensation for previously processed Claims to reconcile any difference with the payment system logic and data being used by Medicare on the same processing date for the same date of service.
+In addition, ma shall not retroactively adjust Provider's compensation for previously processed claims to reflect Medicare's retroactive updates or changes to payment system logic and data.
 Provider shall not request adjustments solely based on these differences, updates, or changes.
 MEDICAID
-For purposes of determining ie Rate, the total reimbursement amount that Provider and a have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the exrmmntaa Rate, the total reimbursement amount that Provider and  arsiemam have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
 Medicaid Plan - TN TennCare CoverKids